uzobola/eks-kubernetes-cicd-platform/docs/autoscaling.md

 The application began with one replica.

 Load was generated against the application until resource utilization exceeded the configured HPA target.
+The challenge load generator lives at `platform/tests/hpa-load-generator.yaml`.

 Observed behavior: